fluxcd/flagger/docs/gitbook/how-it-works.md

 interval * (maxWeight / stepWeight)
 ```

-And the time it takes for a canary to be rollback:
+And the time it takes for a canary to be rollback when the metrics or webhook checks are failing:

 ```
 interval * threshold